Asphodelus albus Mill.

 Bloom Time: April to June

-Asphodelus albus is a herbaceous perennial plant, up to 3.9 feet (1.2 m) tall.
+Asphodelus albus is a herbaceous perennial plant that grows up to 3.9 feet (1.2 m) tall.
 The plain stem is supported by fleshy, thickened roots.
-The leaves, which originate from the base of the stem, are gutter-shaped and covered by a waxy coating, up 28 inches (70 cm) long and up to 0.87 inch (22 mm) wide.
-The white hermaphroditic flowers are funnel-shaped, up to 1.6 inches (4 cm) in diameter, with six elongated petals.
+Leaves, which originate from the stem base, are gutter-shaped and covered by a waxy coating.
+They are up to 28 inches (70 cm) long and 0.87 inches (22 mm) wide.
+The white hermaphroditic flowers are funnel-shaped, up to 1.6 inches (4 cm) in diameter, and have six elongated petals.
 The flowering period extends from April through June.
 The egg-shaped yellow-green seed capsules are up to 0.39 inches (10 mm) long.

 How to Grow and Care

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
-Does not tolerate heavy, poorly-drained soil.
+It does not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
-Considered hardy to USDA zone 6.
-It tolerates temperature down to 14ºF (-10ºC).
+They are considered hardy to USDA Plant Hardiness Zone 6 and tolerate temperatures down to 14 ºF (-10 ºC).
 Great as a border or accent plant.